 Google Authenticator is a multifactor app for mobile devices.
 It generates timed codes used during the 2-step verification process.
 To use Google Authenticator, install the Google Authenticator application on your mobile device.

 Setup Google Authenticator

 - You can follow the instructions here to install Google Authenticator onto supported devices.
 For other devices and options, see below:

 - If you would like to run Google Authenticator on an Android device that doesn’t have access to Google Play Store, you can install from here.

 - If you would like to run Google Authenticator on your Windows Phone, Jamie Garside has developed Authenticator.

 - If you would like to run Google Authenticator on your webOS device, Greg Stoll has developed GAuth.

 - If you would like to run Google Authenticator on your Symbian device, or any device that supports Java ME, Rafael Beck has developed lwuitgauthj2me

 - Alternatively, Rodrigo A. Diaz Leven has developed gauthj2me.

-Once you have the Google Authenticator application running on your mobile device, go to https://lastpass.com/?ac=1&opengoogleauth=1 and follow the instructions there to finish setting up Google Authenticator.
+- Once you have the Google Authenticator application running on your mobile device, login to your LastPass Vault and go to Account Settings on the left menu > Multifactor Options > Google Authenticator.